Uvacoder/uvacodernotes10b/docs/miscellaneous/quotes.md

 > Sweet freak of Mozambique!

-> Sweet ghost of Babylon!"
+> Sweet ghost of Babylon!

 > Sweet giant anteater of Santa Anita!